 Now I can already feel some of you drifting off, after all we all know this.
 Don’t we?
 Well no, it seems we don’t.

 Ask yourself how many conferences you have attended where speakers can’t be heard, where they talk to their feet, or mumble, where they speak at such a fast pace you can’t keep up with what they are saying or make notes, where their slides are wrong or not labelled, or where they forget their slides (and then apologise and fiddle about whilst furiously stressed), where speakers’ bits of paper are all out of order, or where speakers don’t project their voice, or pause for air, or worse, where they go on and on and on seemingly oblivious to the fact their entire audience is now looking at their phones, yawning, and eyeing up the wine reception being arranged in the next room.

 So why in so many academic conferences are there people who don’t seem to care about their performance?
 Why do academics consistently ignore the importance of performance, and shy away from it to the point where they are pretending it isn’t an integral part of their (paid) job.
-And for those who aren’t paid, but are often those who want to secure tenure for an academic job, why aren’t they even more conscious of the need and imperative for putting on a good show?
+And for those who aren’t paid (often a fair few), but are often those who want to secure tenure in an academic job, why aren’t they even more conscious of the need and imperative for putting on a good show?
 And why, does this matter?

 The Purpose of Performance